 Key labor laws and compliance considerations include:

-The Joint Employer Doctrine, as applied in National Labor Relations Board (NLRB) cases and informed by the 2015 decision in Browning-Ferris Industries, Inc., substantially affects liability for franchise companies, necessitating an understanding of potential exposure.
-Key areas of concern under the Doctrine include joint liability for wage and hour compliance and the application of labor laws.
-In particular, co-employer liability implications present risks that must be addressed proactively through well-designed policies and business arrangements.
+The joint employer doctrine can make franchisors liable for their franchisees’ employment law violations, even without direct control over franchisee employees.
+As applied in NLRB cases and informed by the 2015 Browning-Ferris Industries decision, the doctrine substantially affects liability for franchise companies.
+Key areas of concern include joint liability for wage and hour compliance and the application of labor laws.
+Co-employer liability implications present risks that must be addressed proactively through well-designed policies and business arrangements.

 Liability Under Joint Employer